-With our Italian lessons for Vegetables you will learn "Vegetables" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Names of vegetables.
+With our Italian lessons you will learn the topic "Vegetables" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 names of vegetables.

 Each Italian lesson consists of 4 interactive learning activities and includes full audio by a native Italian speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of Italian lesson available, beginner and intermediate.

 The language in our beginner lessons has been carefully selected for children and adult learners beginning Italian for the first time.
 Each beginner lesson introduces the learner to 10 related words and phrases.
 The lessons available include "Family members", "Pets", "Numbers to 10" and 53 more!
 In the classroom, these lessons are suitable for primary pupils between the ages of 5 and 11.

 Our intermediate lessons are aimed at learners who have already started studying Italian.
 They are suitable for more advanced adult learners and for pupils between the ages of 11 and 16.
 Each intermediate lesson introduces 20 items of language.
 These lessons include more short Italian sentences in addition to words and phrases.
 The intermediate lessons include "Daily routine", "Places in town", "The environment", and over 50 other secondary lessons.
 At school, these lessons are suitable for secondary pupils between the ages of 11 and 16.

 The 4 activities in each of our Italian lessons progress step by step to help you the beginner gradually master the topic vocabulary.
 These activities are based on '3 stage questioning', a method of learning that quickly and easily builds your confidence as you work through a short series of lesson activities that strengthen your knowledge of the Italian that you want to learn.